January 17th, 2024 - Chris Aubuchon, Head of Customer Success

 GCP Eliminates Egress Transfer Fees

-In a rare move, GCP has made it easier than ever to migrate off their service.
-They’ve done this by eliminating data transfer fees.
-This decision is a significant step towards enhancing cloud flexibility and addressing the often-overlooked issue of restrictive licensing practices (we’re looking at you Azure) in the cloud industry.
+In a rare move, GCP has made it easier than ever to migrate off the GCP service.
+They've done this by eliminating data transfer fees.
+This decision is a significant step towards enhancing cloud flexibility and addressing the often-overlooked issue of restrictive licensing practices (we're looking at you Azure) in the cloud industry.

 This announcement has no direct impact on Cycle users, but I think we can effectively glean some insight here.
 The world is moving toward a more choice centric, multi-cloud future and Cycle users know better than anyone that multi-cloud can be a powerful addition to your cloud architecture, especially when the platform you use natively supports it.